home-assistant/home-assistant.io/source/developers/development_validation.markdown

 footer: true
 ---

 The `configuration.yaml` file contains the configuration options for components and platforms.
 To ensure that the given configuration provided by the user is valid we use [voluptuous](https://pypi.python.org/pypi/voluptuous) to check it.
 Certain entries are optional or could be required for the setup of a platform or a component.
-Others must be of a certain type or out of an already defined list.
-This will ensure that the users are notified if something is wrong with a platform or component setup before Home Assistant is running.
+Others must be of a definied type or out of an already defined list.

+The goal of testing the configuration is to assure that users have a great experience due to notifications if something is wrong with a platform or component setup before Home Assistant is running.

 Beside the [voluptuous](https://pypi.python.org/pypi/voluptuous) default types are a bunch of custom types available.
 To get a full overview take a look at the [config_validation.py](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/helpers/config_validation.py) helper.